 Make Sure Your Skin is Dry and Clean

-Once you’re ready to apply your tanning product, be sure you have loose-fitting clothes or a robe to put on after application.
+Once your skin has been exfoliated, and it’s now dry and clean, make sure you have loose-fitting clothes or a robe to put on after application.
 This will prevent any of the self-tanner from rubbing off and then developing unevenly.
 When it comes to the actual application, dispense the product onto gloves or a mitt and work quickly with light, circular motions to blend everything thoroughly.
 Leave the product on as long as indicated before rinsing it off.
 (For more tips on applying self-tanner, check out Tamra’s tips and tricks and Kirbie’s self-tanning tips video).

 How to Maintain Your Tan and Make it Last